-As set forth in Section V.A. and VI.A.1.e., Slater discloses an ankle fusion plate wherein at least a portion of the bridge portion (portions of 5 and 20 or portions of 81 and 90) has a thickness greater than at least a portion of the thickness of either the first end (proximal end of portion 95) or the second end (distal end of portion 81).
-(EX1002, ¶257; EX1005, 8:25-26; 8:31-9:1; 9:5-6; 12:19-21; 14:19-23; 24:17-19).
+As set forth in Section V.A. and VI.A.1.e., Slater discloses an ankle fusion plate wherein the bridge portion further comprises a thickened portion (portions of 5 and 20 or portions of 81 and 90) having a thickness greater than at least a portion of a thickness of either the first end (proximal end of portion 95) or the second end (distal end of portion 81).
+(EX1002, ¶242; EX1005, 8:25-26; 8:31-9:1; 9:5-6; 12:19-21; 14:19-23; 24:17-19).
 Slater contemplates that "[a]lthough the invention will be described with reference to its application to ankle fusion it will be appreciated by persons skilled in the art that the invention may be applied to the repair /fusion of other bones requiring axial alignment."
 (EX1005, 6:35-7:2).

 At the time of the invention, a POSITA would have been motivated to use a thickened bridge portion as in Slater (which acknowledges that the plate should be at the maximum thickness at the joint region where the highest loading will occur in normal use) across the portion of the Arnauld plate where the highest loading will occur, e.g., in the bridge portion that spans the metatarsophalangeal joint.
-(EX1002, ¶257; EX1005, 14:19-23, 16:32-34).
+(EX1002, ¶242; EX1005, 14:19-23, 16:32-34).
 A POSITA would have a reasonable expectation that combining Arnauld and Slater would result in strengthening the Arnauld bone plate and thus providing a stronger or more durable system for securing two discrete bones together across a metatarsophalangeal joint.
-(EX1002, ¶257).
+(EX1002, ¶242).
 As such, Arnauld in view of Slater renders obvious claim element 1.4.

 f.
-1.5: "a transfixation screw hole disposed..."
+1.5: "an aperture defining a transfixation screw hole disposed..."

-As shown below in Figures 1 and 2, Arnauld includes a transfixation screw hole (throughhole 25) disposed along the spine (10), the transfixation screw hole (25) comprising an inner surface (edge 252) configured to direct the transfixation screw (30) through the transfixation screw hole (25) such that the transfixation screw extends through the bridge portion (14) at a trajectory (longitudinal axis 31) configured to pass through a first position on the first discrete bone (phalanx P), a portion of the joint, and a second position on the second discrete bone (metatarsal M) once the plate is placed across the joint.
-(EX1002, ¶46, ¶¶258-260; EX1008, ¶¶6, 8, 23, 26-27, 32; claims 1, 3; Figs. 1-2, 5).
+As shown below in Figures 1 and 2, Arnauld includes an aperture defining a transfixation screw hole (through-hole 25) disposed along the spine (plate body 10) at the thickened portion of the bridge portion (as modified by Slater), the transfixation screw hole (through-hole 25) comprising an inner surface (through-hole edge 252) configured to direct the transfixation screw (screw 30) through the transfixation screw hole (through-hole 25) such that the transfixation screw extends at a trajectory (longitudinal axis 31) configured to pass through a first position on the first discrete bone (phalanx P)and a second position on the second discrete bone (metatarsal M) once the plate is placed across the joint.
+(EX1002, ¶243-244; EX1008, ¶6, 8, 23, 26, 27, 32; claims 1, 3; Figs. 1, 2, 5).